-1. APPLICABILITY OF JUDICIAL PRACTICE AND PROCEDURE RULES (JPP) - The Judicial Practice and Procedure Rules have been adopted by the Transitional Leadership Council of the Global Methodist Church and have the force of church law.
-The Rules together with Part Eight of the Transitional Book of Doctrines and Discipline shall govern the processes outlined in Part Eight during the time between the legal formation of the Global Methodist Church and the effective date of any legislation passed by the convening General Conference designed to replace them.
-In the event of a conflict between the Transitional Book of Doctrines and Discipline and the Judicial Practice and Procedure Rules, the Transitional Book of Doctrines and Discipline shall govern.
+1. APPLICABILITY OF JUDICIAL PRACTICE AND PROCEDURES (JPP) - The Judicial Practice and Procedures have been adopted by the General Conference of the Global Methodist Church and have the force of church law.
+The Rules together with Part Nine of the Book of Doctrines and Discipline shall govern the processes outlined in Part Nine.
+In the event of a conflict between the Book of Doctrines and Discipline and the Judicial Practice and Procedures, the Book of Doctrines and Discipline shall govern.
+(These changes reflect the version of the JPP adopted on Day 1 in Costa Rica.)

 Section I - Administrative Complaint Process.
-(See ¶¶ 802-806)
+(See ¶¶ 903-907)

 2. PROCEDURES GOVERNING ADMINISTRATIVE COMPLAINTS CONCERNING CLERGY.
-(See \P 805)
+(See \P 906)